frank-netkey/sdwan-advpn-reference/README.md

 # Jinja Orchestrator 7.4 (for Fortinet SD-WAN/ADVPN)

-NOTE: This is an experimental release currently under active testing.
-Please use it with care!
-For a mature release, we recommend using the `release/7.2` branch of this repository!

 This repository contains generic, ready-to-use Jinja templates that generate our best-practice SD-WAN/ADVPN configuration.
 These templates are easily tunable for your projects.
 We call them the **Jinja Orchestrator**, because of the layer of abstraction that they provide.